-Appointments are scheduled every 30 minutes with last client registration is at 4:30PM
+- Appointments are scheduled every 30 minutes.
+Last client registration is at 4:30PM

-All other walk-ins are welcome to wait for last minute cancellations on a first come, first serve basis
+- All other walk-ins are welcome to wait for last minute cancellations on a first come, first served basis.

 For appointments, eligibility or any questions, please call (530) 666-8552

 (Business Hours: M-F 8:00 am-5:00 pm)

 Your doctor’s office or primary care clinic is often the best and least expensive place to get vaccinated.
 Call in advance to check if there’s a cost and to make sure the vaccines you need are in stock.